icarda-git/Theory-of-Change-Tool/README.md

 The Theory of Change Tool aims to formalize and streamline the creation of Theories of Change (ToCs) for CGIAR activities at different levels of maturity.

-It is based on the CGIAR ToC Guidance Directive and builds on the ToC Data Model informing the structure of its knowledge base.
+It has been developed by [SCiO](https://scio.systems) based on the CGIAR ToC Guidance Directive and builds on the ToC Data Model informing the structure of its knowledge base.

 The tool is built as a web application, with clearly decoupled frontend and backend components.
 The communication between the components is realised via a broad set of REST API calls.
 The calls are meant for internal usage by the tool but can be used in the future to expose information in other applications.